-You’ve probably somehow landed on this page because you’re feeling like you need some inspiration and motivation.
-I’m not 100% sure what your motivations are but I can give you a little insight on 3 motivational #madhacks you can incorporate into your life to increase productivity.
+Hey you!
+You’ve probably landed on this page because you’re feeling like you need some inspiration and motivation.
+Here are 3 insightful hacks you can incorporate into your life to increase productivity.

 The word motivation is derived from the word ‘motive’ which means needs, desires, wants or drives within the individuals.
 It is the process of stimulating actions to accomplish goals.
 Psychological factors stimulating people’s behaviour can be – the desire for money, success, independance or love.

-Kou Murayama PhD & professor at the University of Reading, Multidisciplinary Motivation Science explains that there are two types of motivation for achievement-based goals:
+Kou Murayama PhD, a professor of Multidisciplinary Motivation Science, explains that there are two types of motivation for achievement-based goals:

 - To master materials and develop their competence, which are called mastery goals.

 - To perform well in comparison to others, which are called performance goals.

 Results on a study performed on 3000 school kids showed that those who focused on the mastery aspect of learning (“I invest a lot of effort in math because I like math”) supported more longer-term growth in achievement than the kids who focused more on the performance aspect of learning (“I work hard because I want to get good grades”).

 Which means those who did maths to get good grades only received short-term rewards and those who do it because they enjoyed it saw more long-term learning, motivation and achievements.

 The same report also showed internal motivations outlived external ones.
 Internal motivations are also known as intrinsic motivations which are: